neondatabase/website/content/guides/next-upload-aws-s3.md

 ## Create a Neon project

 If you do not have one already, create a Neon project.
-Save your connection details including your password.
-They are required when defining connection settings.

 1. Navigate to the [Projects](https://console.neon.tech/app/projects) page in the Neon Console.
 2. Click **New Project**.